nfdi4plants/nfdi4plants.knowledgebase/src/docs/ArcCommanderManual/arc_installation_macos.md

 > v0.4.0
 > Done processing command.

-> :bulb: A global config file will be created the first time you use the ARC Commander in the folder `~/.config/DataPLANT/ArcCommander/`
+> :bulb: A global config file will be created the first time you use the ARC Commander at `~/.config/DataPLANT/ArcCommander/ArcCommander.config`